North-dev-x/ezobj/README.md

 		end
 	end;
 }
-type SomeClass = typeof(SomeClass) -- define class type to use as a type hint if wanted later
+type SomeClass = typeof(SomeClass.type()) -- define class type to use as a type hint if wanted later

 -- call singleton method without constructing the class SomeClass.hello_world()